syncfusion-content/xamarin.android-docs/xamarin-android/SfSegmentedControl/Customization.md

 ---
 layout: post
 title: Customization in Syncfusion segmented control for Xamarin.Android
-description: Learn how to customize the text, border, scrolling, corner radius, and color Xamarin.Android SegmentedControl
+description: Learn how to customize the text, border, scrolling, corner radius, and color in Xamarin.Android SegmentedControl
 platform: Xamarin.Android
 control: SegmentedControl
 documentation: ug